omeka/omeka-s-enduser/docs/modules/mapping.md

 ##### Group by Property values (contains)

 This option allows you more flexibility than the "is exactly" option.
-This can be useful to group items with textual location metadata such as City, State - enter each State text on a new line to see your items grouped by their state.
+This can be useful to group items with textual location metadata such as in the format "City, State": enter each State text on a new line to see your items grouped by their state.

 - Filter by item set.
 - Filter by resource class.